-Once upon a time, a man called Walt Disney founded Walt Disney Studios with his brother and became one of the best-known motion-picture animators in the world.
+Once upon a time, in a land far, far away (from team What Hi-Fi? based in the UK), a man called Walt Disney founded Walt Disney Studios with his brother and became one of the most renowned motion-picture animators in the world.
 Fast forward nearly 100 years, over 400 movies and more than 60 Academy Award wins and, thanks to the Disney Plus video streaming service, nearly every Disney title ever committed to celluloid is now available to stream in one place.

-Disney Plus (Disney+) is a natural rival to the likes of Netflix, Amazon Prime Video and Apple TV+, available in loads of countries – US, Canada, Australia, New Zealand, the UK and several European countries.
-It offers a rich catalogue of films and TV shows from Disney and its subsidiaries – Lucasfilm, Marvel, Pixar and National Geographic, as well as a slate of new Disney+ Originals.
-As of more recently, Disney Plus subscribers in Europe, Canada, New Zealand and the UK also have access to Star, a channel that offers "grown up" content from ABC and 20th Century Fox back-catalogues, plus originals that already live on US service Hulu (which Disney has a majority stake in).
+Disney Plus (Disney+) is a natural rival to the likes of Netflix, Amazon Prime Video and Apple TV+, available in loads of countries and offering a rich catalogue of films and TV shows from Disney and its subsidiaries – Lucasfilm, Marvel, Pixar and National Geographic, as well as a slate of new Disney+ Originals.
+Now, Disney Plus subscribers in Europe, Canada, New Zealand and the UK (and even more recently, Hong Kong, Taiwan and South Korea) also have access to Star, a channel that offers "grown-up" content from ABC and 20th Century Fox back-catalogues, plus originals already live on US streaming service Hulu (which Disney has a majority stake in).

-Many titles are presented in the best video and audio technologies available today – 4K, HDR10, Dolby Vision and Dolby Atmos (technologies also adopted by its rivals) – and Disney has really gone the distance where device support is concerned.
+Many titles are presented in the best video and audio technologies available today – 4K, HDR10, Dolby Vision and Dolby Atmos – and Disney has really gone the distance where device support is concerned.
+Is it any wonder it's our favourite video streaming service right now?

-Less than a year after it launched, Disney has attracted around 95 million subscribers – not far off half of Netflix's headcount at the time of writing.
+Now two years old, Disney Plus has attracted more than 116 million subscribers – not far off half of Netflix's headcount, and a figure three million higher than Wall Street analyst predictions.
 So should Disney Plus be part of your world or should you let it go?
-Heigh-ho, heigh-ho, it's off to Disney's service we go...
+Heigh-ho, heigh-ho, it's off into Disney's service we go...

 - 14 of the best Disney Plus movies and shows to watch right now